BananaAcid/nuxt-dropzone-filelist/README.md

 <!-- Highlight some of the features your module provide here -->
 - no secondary vue dependencies
-- opiniated to enable a specific style
+- opinionated to enable a specific style
 - inbuild file icon
 - places text input fields for filenames, while uploads files directly to custom url
 - filling files on load